By Karen Hanna

 Eventually, he said he hopes Grey Duck Outdoor’s portfolio is balanced between U.S.-made canoes and China-made SUPs.

-“As Americans who want some durability in supply chains, its an important step that we need to take because … some of what were doing with canoes, you could do in other industries. …” he said.
+“As Americans who want some durability in supply chains, it’s an important step that we need to take because … some of what we’re doing with canoes, you could do in other industries. …” he said.
 “And so having some experience in building composite components can translate into other industries.
 If the time came where we needed to build other things, we have the skill set to do that.”

 “I’m happy to have created an opportunity for people to use their hands and to really, truly just build products here.”